mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_12-setup-an-iot-edge-gateway.md

     Be sure to note that this connection string is for the sensor-th-0072 child device.

-### Exercise 9: Connect Downstream Device to IoT Edge Gateway
+#### Task 2: Connect Downstream Device to IoT Edge Gateway

-In this exercise, you will configure the connection between a pre-built downstream device and your Edge gateway device.
+In this task, you will configure the connection between a pre-built downstream device and your Edge gateway device.

 1. If necessary, log in to your Azure portal using your Azure account credentials.